elboletaire/tabbedcontent/readme.md

 });
 ```

-When the plugin inits searchs for `errorSelector` inside the tabs, opening the first tab containing it.
+When the plugin initializes it searches for `errorSelector` inside tabs content, opening the first tab containing it.

 ### Callbacks
 jQuery TabbedContent has two callbacks that may be util to you: `onInit` and `onSwitch`.